 The Magic of Music Theory

 Aural skill lessons are sprinkled throughout teaching listening skills by identifying high and low notes, loud and soft sounds, open strings, same or different patterns, notes going up and down, long and short.
 These lessons can be done in the private lesson, or completed at home using free mp3 tracks, or online videos.
-The these aural skills pages include samples using violin, viola or cello.
-Helping the student make the connection between what they hear and their instrument.
+The aural skills tracks use the student’s specific instrument for the examples.
+This helps the student make the connection between what they hear and their instrument.
 The answer for each question of aural skills is given on the video or mp3 at the end of each question.
 This helps the student and practice partner learn and know if they are correct.

 What level do I put my student in?